 Definition: the process whereby the University and the faculty introduce a student to the various elements of their programme and experience including the provision of information.
-Information about induction can be found in the Postgraduate Research Degree Programmes Code of Practice : http://acreg.uwe.ac.uk/researchdegrees.asp.
+Information about induction can be found in the Postgraduate Research Degree Programmes Code of Practice.